SiriusCourses/cheops-api-generator/README.md

 ```
 Option `repository_root` is needed if there are absolute paths relative to some directory in json-schema includes.
 In that case this direcory must be supplied in `--reposotory_root` argument.

+There is an option to overwrite some yaml schemas with particular type.
+If you want to do so, then specify yaml file after `--overwritten_files` which contains paths and types.
+As an example you might take `overwritten.yaml` file in this repository

+If you desire you can add `haskell/overwrite_type` field to your `yaml` file and it will be treated as specified in  `--overwritten_files` option.

 There are some more options, you can look at them by
 ```bash
 stack exec -- config-generation-exe --help